ascendtech/gwt-examples/README.md

 ```
 Open browser to http://localhost:8888/

-Alternatively, you could also use the REST service using docker:
+Alternatively, you could also run the REST service using docker:
 ```bash
 #make sure your user is in the docker group or has permissions to docker service
 cd rest && ../gradlew dockerBuild